pedromelobitencourt/Learning-Notebooks/Machine Learning Specialization/Unsupervised Learning, Recommenders, Reinforcement Learning/module2.md

 Many large scale recommender systems are implemented in two steps:

-* **Retrival**: during the retrieval step, we will generate a large list of plausible items candidates.
+* **Retrieval**: during the retrieval step, we will generate a large list of plausible items candidates.
 This tries to cover a lot of possible things you might recommend to the user.
 You may add some items that the user is not likely to like

     * For each of the last 10 movies watched by the user, we may get the 10 most similar movies